 DELICIOUS BACK TO SCHOOL RECIPES FOR LUNCH BOXES

-I have broken the back to school recipes into two different sections for convenience – sandwich alternatives and snack recipes.
-This makes it easier for you to find the type of recipe you are looking for since this list is loaded with over 30 different lunch box recipes for school kids or work lunches.
+This makes it easier for you to find the type of lunch box recipe you are looking for since this list is loaded with over 40 different lunch box recipes for school kids or work lunches.

 VEGAN RAINBOW VEGETABLE TORTILLA WRAP